A Step by Step Guide for Men to Promote Gender Equality

 2. Reflect on your own life and Acknowledge your Privileges

 Accepting your privileges as a man is the first critical step in becoming an ally.
 Look around yourself and your surroundings to figure out signs of gender-based differences and discrimination.
-Do you and your partner, your mother, and father, brother and sister, son and daughter enjoy the same rights, privileges, opportunities in their everyday lives towards pursuing their career goals, education, expressing their social and political views or leading their lives the way they want?
+Do you and your partner, your mother, and father, brother and sister, son and daughter enjoy the same rights, privileges, and opportunities in their everyday lives towards pursuing their career goals, education, expressing their social and political views or leading their lives the way they want?

 Here is a list of self-reflection exercises on the concept of gender roles and norms.